nightroman/Invoke-Build/README.md

     MSBuild                      Invoke-Build
     -------                      ------------
-    Default build script         A single *.build.ps1 or .build.ps1 DefaultTargets               "." task is the default
+    Default build script         A single *.build.ps1 or .build.ps1 InitialTargets               Whatever build scripts invoke
-    Import                       Dot-source or invoke
+    DefaultTargets               The "." task is the default Import                       Dot-source or invoke
     Target                       Task
     Condition                    -If